marietta-a/cod8a/README.md

 - `-p, --path`: Path to the file or directory to analyze.
 - `-d, --diagram`: Type of diagram to generate (default: `class`).
 - `-o, --output`: Output file path (saves as `.mmd`).
-- `--json`: Output the raw analysis in JSON format.

 ### Documentation (In development)